Spatial-Information-QLD/cadastre-model/README.md

 # SIQ Cadastre Model

-***NOTE: This repository is for a project that is at an early stage of development so some of the objects referenced to not yet exist.
+***NOTE: This repository is for a project that is at an early stage of development so much of the content for this model does not exist yet.
 March, 2023***

 This repository contains a data model for Cadastral information in Queensland.
 It is a system-independent model created using the https://www.w3.org/TR/owl2-primer/[Web Ontology Language (OWL)] that may be realised in any system that can meet its modelled elements.